AnneLew/MGM/doc/ODD.md

 -   species parameters

 can be used.
 Their possible options are explained in the following three subsections.
-They have to be placed in the folder “input”.
+They have to be placed in the folder “input.”
 If not given, the default settings from *defaults.jl* are set.

 ### General settings